andy-byers/CalicoDB/README.md

 > Please don't use it for anything serious!
 > I'm open to comments/criticism/pull requests though, as I want to make CalicoDB a useful library eventually!

-> **Note (03/22)**: I've made some pretty big changes internally, and I think I'm content with CalicoDB's design now.
-> I'll be using the `develop` branch to work on tests and fix bugs.
+> **Note (04/05)**: I'm using this branch to work on the new WAL implementation.
+I'm trying out something similar
+> to SQLite's WAL, and it's pretty cool so far!
+Writes and commits are way faster, and it should be much easier to
+> support multiple instances open on the same database at some point.
 > -Andy

 CalicoDB is an embedded key-value database written in C++17.